cesarParra/apexdocs/examples/vitepress/README.md

 ## Getting Started

-* Follow the Vitepress insllation instructions [here](https://vitepress.dev/guide/getting-started#installation).
+* Follow the Vitepress installation instructions [here](https://vitepress.dev/guide/getting-started#installation).
 * Keep track of where you initialized your VitePress config.
 If it is different than the `docs` directory, you will need to make sure that it matches the `targetDir` when configuring ApexDocs.